tenstorrent/SweRV-ISS/README.md

 The CSR configuration is a map wher each key is a CSR name and the corresponding value is an object with the following fields: "number", "reset", "mask", "poke_mask", "exists", and "shared".
-Set "exists" to false to mark a non implemented CSR (read/write instructions to such a CSR will trigger illegal instruciton exception).
-Set "mask" to the write mask of the CSR (zero bits correspond to bits that will not be preserved by write instructions).
+Set "exists" to "false" to mark a non implemented CSR (read/write instructions to such a CSR will trigger illegal instruciton exception).
+Set "mask" to the write mask of the CSR (zero bits correspond to bits that will be preserved by write instructions).
 Set "reset" to reset value of the CSR.
-Set "shared" to true for CSRs that are shared between harts.
+Set "shared" to "true" for CSRs that are shared between harts.
 The "number" fields should be used to define the number (address) of a non-standard CSR.
 The poke_mask should be used for the rare cases where poke operation may modify some bits that are not modifiable by